smoni19/CV/README.md

 -What was the result?

-- Teamwork - determining how to achieve the day's/week's goals in the lab
-- Eye for detail - programming as a hobby and programming relies on accuracy.
-Working in a quality role also demands this - preparing and testing samples to very specific standards.
+- Teamwork
+  * I believe that my time at Makers has given me valuable experience working as part of a team (as showcased by our group projects) and as part of a pair (nearly every day was spent pair-programming)
+  * During my time at ELeather, myself and other lab staff often had to determine how to achieve the day's/week's goals.
+- Eye for detail
+  * Programming relies on accuracy.
+You are unable to achieve your goals if your code is full of typos or if there are brackets in the wrong place.
+  * Having worked in a couple of quality roles (traffic sampler at Royal Mail and lab technician at ELeather), I believe I have great attention to detail as I was expected to accurately report the amounts of items processed by the mail centre and I prepared and tested samples to very specific standards daily, as well as giving feedback as to how samples had performed.
+- Communictation
-- Communictation - communicated regularly with other lab staff, R&D colleagues so everyone knew what needed to be done/what had been completed.
+  * Whilst I was at ELeather, I communicated regularly with other lab staff, managers and R&D colleagues so that everyone knew what needed to be done/what had been completed.
+  * Also at ELeather, I was expected to train other lab staff regularly on test methods after I had proved that I could follow test methods to the letter.
+  * On the Makers course, I was more often than not pair-programming with someone else.
+Clear communication was paramount as to ensure both people understand what the other is trying to achieve

 #### This Skill